History and Development of the Suzuki Method™ for the Organ

 Publication of Suzuki organ books and recordings

 The continuing development of the Suzuki Organ School is led by the Organ Committee of the International Suzuki Association.
-The members of this committee are Gunilla Rönnberg, Chair, representing the European Suzuki Association and Ernest Zenoniani, organist from USA, who represents the Suzuki Association of the Americas (SAA) on the committee.
-Lars Hagström has a long experience of teaching organists.
-Because of that he finds inspiring and developing literature for the higher music levels.
-He also records the music.
+The members of this committee are Gunilla Rönnberg, Chair, representing the European Suzuki Association (ESA), and Jeremy Chesman, representing the Suzuki Association of the Americas (SAA), and David Clark, representing the Pan Pacific Suzuki Association (PPSA).

-Volumes 1 through 6 of the Suzuki Organ School have been published by Alfred Publishing Co.
+Volumes 1 - 8 of the Suzuki Organ School have been published by Alfred Publishing Co.
 Inc. in the United States.
-Alfred Publishing are the publishers of Suzuki Method™ core materials for all instruments.
-Suzuki Organ School volumes 7 and 8 will soon be published.
+Alfred Publishing is the publisher of Suzuki Method™ core materials for all instruments.

 This series is the first classical organ method for children and is part of the worldwide Suzuki Method of teaching.
-Recordings of the pieces in Volumes 1 - 4 is also available.
+Recordings of the pieces all Volumes are also available.

-To order CDs 1 - 4 through iTunes, all customers have to do is search for "Suzuki Organ School".
+To order the books with CDs from Alfred Music, all customers have to do is search for "Suzuki Organ School" on the web site www.alfred.com

 Teacher Training Courses in Sweden